 Faults: Straight shoulder; loose elbows; weak pasterns.

 A properly proportioned Miniature Schnauzer is nearly square, and the length of the front leg (measured from point of elbow to the ground) is approximately equal one-half of the dog’s height.
 The withers are slightly elevated and the topline slopes very slightly from the withers to the tail.
 Whether the dog is standing or moving, the line of the back is strong and firm.
 The loin is short, muscular, and deep with no tuck-up.
 Ribs are long and oval in shape, with the first five ribs slightly flatter to allow free movement of the elbows.
 The brisket extends to the elbow.
-The forechest is well filled but does not extend beyond the point of shoulder.
+The chest is moderately broad, oval in diameter, and reaches to the elbows.
+The forechest is distinctly marked by the point of the sternum.
 The croup is nearly flat.